Compare · MRP

 | Product origin | Founded 2001.
 Originally a Windows desktop application; cloud edition added later. | Built in 2026, cloud-native, designed around chat and AI from day one. |

 | Interface paradigm | Heavy forms, deep menus, grids of fields.
-Desktop-software ergonomics carried into the web product. | Slack-first.
-The dashboard exists for setup; daily operations happen in conversation. |
+Desktop-software ergonomics carried into the web product. | Conversation-first.
+The dashboard is for setup; the day runs in chat, wherever your team works (Slack, Discord, email). |

 | Time to first PO created | Weeks.
 Implementation almost always involves a Fishbowl partner or consultant. | An afternoon.
 CSV import in 5 minutes, first PO that day. |